swapsatc23/contexter/SERVER.md

 # Contexter Server Documentation

-The Contexter server provides an API for managing and retrieving project contexts.
+The Contexter server provides a RESTful API for managing and retrieving project contexts.
 This document outlines the available endpoints and how to interact with them.

+## API Version

+The current API version is v1.
+All endpoints are prefixed with `/api/v1/`.

 ## Authentication